-The statue itself came from Edo Castle when it burned down in 1873 and a few ladies in waiting from the castle brought them and three other statues, including one of eighth shogun Tokugawa Yoshimune, to Nichirenshu Saichuzan Joshoji for safe keeping until the castle was rebuilt.
-The statues were sent to a main temple in Chiba for a few years, before being returned to Saichuzan when Yokohama grew from a small village into a center of economic and social wealth.
+The statue itself came from Edo Castle when it burned down in 1873 and a few ladies in waiting from the castle brought them and two other statues, including one of eighth shogun Tokugawa Yoshimune.
+The statues were enshrined at Daihonzan Hokekyou-ji Temple in Chiba for some time, after that, being enshrined at Saichuzan when Yokohama grew from a small village into a center of economic and social wealth.

-With that, Itou-san led us over to the main shrine where the spirit of Nichiren was enshrined along with the Buddha and Toho-Buddha, whom is the second coming of the Buddha and is said to appear in 20,000 years.
+With that, Itou-sensei led us over to the main shrine where the spirit of Nichiren was enshrined along with the Shakamuni-Buddha and Taho-Buddha.
 In a surprising turn, we were allowed to enter the inner area of the main shrine, a place that is reserved only for monks and priests of the temple, and we saw the beautiful carvings on the inside that depicted stories of individuals asking the Buddha for help and the Buddha answering by utilizing his scriptures.

 Itou-sensei cited the Samurai spirit and the way of Bushido, how it wasn’t about social positions or cast, but being able to exert self-discipline and to defeat one’s own ego and demons.
 With these words, we made our way to the dojo next door and were given a demonstration on the Way of aikido.